Brokerage account vs. IRA: Key differences explained

 What is an IRA?

-An IRA, or individual retirement account, is a retirement savings account that you can open with a brokerage firm or other financial platform.
+An IRA, or individual retirement account, is a retirement savings account designed to help users save for retirement.
+You can open with a brokerage firm or other financial platform.
 Two of the most important types of IRAs are traditional IRAs and Roth IRAs.

 Traditional IRA